NETWAYS/foreman-training/provisioning/03_pxe.md

 ### Select "New virtual machine" from the menu or by pressing the button

-### Select PXE boot
+### Select "Manual install"

-In the first step of the wizard select the network boot
+In the first step of the wizard select the manuall installation as network installation is meant for other protocols

-### Select "Linux" and "Red Hat Enterprise Linux 7.7" for CentOS or "Debian Stretch" for Debian according to your preferences
+### Type and then select the name of one of prepared operating systems according to your preferences

-In the second step choose "Linux" as operating system type and accoding to your preferences as version "Red Hat Enterprise Linux 7.7" for CentOS or "Debian Stretch" for Debian.
-For later labs you will also have to choose an operating system, deploy at least one of every kind.
+As the list of operating system option has grown, you need to type at least one character before a list of all matching operating systems is displayed.
+Select the matching one for the operating system you want to install to get the optimizations.

-### Keep the minimum requirements for RAM, CPU and Disk
+### Adjust the minimum requirements for RAM, CPU and Disk

-In the third step stick with the minimum requirements for RAM and CPU because several system will be deployed.
+In the third step stick the minimum requirements for RAM and CPU are shown, but unfortunately this is for runtime and not enough for the installer.
-CentOS installer will require at least 1.5 GB instead of the default.
+CentOS installer will require at least 3 GB instead of the default, Debian should also be fine with 3 GB, while Ubuntu requires 6 GB.
 In the forth step keep the disk as small as possible but it will not matter as long as it is thin provisioned.

 ### Name your virtual machine "pxe" and select the network "foreman"